supercrafter100/Skript-projects/README.md

 # Skript-projects
-Here you can find all my script projects that I made open source for everyone to use
+Here you can find all my script projects that I made open source for everyone to use.
+Please do not claim any of these scripts as your own.
+If I didnt put credit in the files doesnt mean that you can copy it and just claim that you made it.
+Please keep in mind that these scripts are for people who cant use skript at all.
+There are probably way better ways of doing some things but I just want to help people out